NeoBitose/NeoBitose/README.md

 - 🔭 I'm learning Analyst, design & programming
 - 👓 I'm passionate about programming & I enjoy learning new things
-- ⚡ Sleeping, college, and coding
+- ⚡ Sleeping, attending college, and coding
 - 🌱 You can clone my code anytime
 - 📫 Business, collaboration ? you can contact me at ramadhanalif430@gmail.com